-The top 3, and Big 4 consulting firms.
-Who are they, and who are the CEO’s that run them?
-When talking about the big 4, and top 3 firms you are discussing the very top tier of accounting and consulting firms.
-The big 4 are the biggest firms in the entire world.
+Who are the CEOs of the Top 3 (McKinsey, Bain, BCG), and Big 4 (EY, KPMG, PwC, Deloitte) consulting firms?
+When talking about the Big 4 and Top 3 firms, you are discussing the very top tier of accounting and consulting firms.
+The Big 4 are the biggest firms in the entire world.
 They have the expertise and resources to handle any of their clients needs.
-The top 3 also known as MBB, aren’t as big as the top 4, but are typically considered to be the very best.
-Their skill and specialization put them at the top, over any other firms currently.
+The Top 3, also known as MBB, aren’t as big, but are typically considered to be the very best.

 These seven firms are the very elite in the accounting and consulting world.
 Getting hired at these companies is difficult, and reaching the top positions of leadership is even tougher.
 Roughly only 2-3% of new hires will make Partner at these firms.
-In this article we will break down who is at the top of each company, and a few of the alumni’s that have gone on to top levels of leadership in other prestigious companies.
-Here are the Top 3 & Big 4 CEO’s and the firms they run.
+In this article, we break down who is at the top of each company, and a few of the alumni that have gone on to top levels of leadership in other prestigious companies.
+Here are the Top 3 & Big 4 CEOs.

 Big 4 Firms